New Draft National Policy Statement for Indigenous Biodiversity

 Topics covered in this article: RMA, RMA & Local Government

-On 25 November the Government released its draft National Policy Statement for Indigenous Biodiversity (NPS-IBD) for consultation.
+In November 2019 the Government released its draft National Policy Statement for Indigenous Biodiversity (NPS-IBD) for consultation.
 It seeks to address the ongoing loss and degradation of indigenous biodiversity in New Zealand by requiring councils to identify, protect, manage and restore indigenous biodiversity.
 It could have significant implications for activities which would adversely affect indigenous flora and fauna.
 A high level summary follows.

 Who is this for?